Dutch Oven Baking on Your Wood Stove

 - Set the lid next to the Dutch oven on the woodstove to preheat

-- Keep the wood stove burning evenly, a good bed of hot coals works well
+- Keep the wood stove burning evenly

 - Stay close to the stove in case food starts to burn

 - For moist foods, leave the lid slightly ajar to allow moisture to escape

 Preheat the Dutch oven and lid separately.
 Set the lid on the top of the wood stove, next to the Dutch oven so that it heats up as much as the bottom.
 Place an oven thermometer inside the Dutch oven prior to adding the food to check the temperature.
 Place the preheated lid on top and wait a few minutes, then check the thermometer to make sure the temp is about right.

 For your first attempt at baking in a Dutch oven on your wood stove, try something fairly easy.
 Make a batch of Maple Walnut Granola and leave the lid of the oven off to allow moisture to evaporate.
 Stir occasionally to prevent it from burning.